jaburke166/deepgpet/README.md

 ```
 .
 ├── choseg/         # core module for carrying out choroid region segmentation and derived regional measurements
-├── notebooks/		# Jupyter notebooks which stores example data and a demo of the pixel GUI to select the fovea.
+├── notebooks/		# Jupyter notebooks which stores example data and a demo of the pixel GUI to select the fovea
-├── install/		# Files to help with installation.
+├── install/		# Files to help with installation
 ├── .gitignore
 ├── README.md
 └── usage.ipynb		# Anaconda prompt commands for building conda environment with core packages